davwright3/ootp_tournament_tools_v2/README.md

   - New logs on various pages provide improved communication to the user
   - Provides instant feedback to the user, without having to override other data labels
   - Color coded by message tag

+22 Oct 2025

+New Features:

+- Team Statistics App 🔢

+  - Display team wins, losses, winning percentages
+  - Select minimum number of games played (default: 20)
+  - All stats that are in the batter and pitcher stats are available to view

+- Ratings Comparison Tool ➕➖

+  - View batting, pitching, defense, baserunning ratings and compare across players
+  - View overall ratings, by side, and splits
+  - Select year and value ranges, as well as card types
+  - Select weight for each rating (user determined, default: 1x)